Veronica027/veronica027.github.io/index.md

 **Talent Flow Dashboard Sample**
 <img src="images/image2.png?raw=true"/>
-Reported the path of each candidate’s geographical flow on the map using pickle files storing a list of candidates’ work experiences scraped from LinkedIn using an ETL script.
+Reported the path of AWS employees’ geographical flow on the map using pickle files storing a list of candidates’ work experiences scraped from LinkedIn using an ETL script.
 This dashboard shows the first work location ( if the data is missing, then use the second experience’s location so on, and so forth) as the starting point, and the latest work location as the destination.
-For instance, if a candidate started his career as an intern in San Francisco Bay Area, then moved to New York and worked for 3 years, and finally relocated to Seattle, then what you need to show is a line (or curve if you like) from San Francisco Bay Area to Seattle.
-Please note that, in this data set, most candidates work for AWS.
-So, most of them would end their paths in Seattle.
+For instance, if a candidate started his career as an intern in San Francisco Bay Area, then moved to New York and worked for 3 years, and finally relocated to Seattle, then what the graph shows is a line (or curve if you like) from San Francisco Bay Area to Seattle.

 [**ETL Script for Web Scraping**](https://github.com/Veronica027/veronica027.github.io/tree/master/ETL-WebScraping-202312)